neon-bindings/website/docs/async.md

 Tasks let you execute asynchronous background tasks that run in the Node thread pool.
 Behind the scenes, Neon is using N-API's microtasks API.
 Microtasks are the backing implementation of Promises and Callbacks in a JS Engine.
 For more on microtasks, see ["Tasks, microtasks, queues and schedules"](https://jakearchibald.com/2015/tasks-microtasks-queues-and-schedules/)

-Let's look at a very minimal implementation of an async task:
+Let's look at a minimal implementation of an async task:

 ```rust
 use neon::prelude::*;